thyancey/tly-virtualpet/README.md

-# !!
+## !!
 This project is WIP !!
+The information in this readme may also be out of date

 # Overview

 Like a tom-a-gotchye.
 Working towards a world where anyone can make a virtual pet out of anything